Looking for a fishing trip packing list?

 Tips to Use Your Best Judgement on Your Fishing Trip

-- Don’t forget to bring sun blocking essentials (sunblock, hat, long sleeved shirt, etc.)
+3. Don’t forget to bring sun blocking essentials (sunblock, hat, long-sleeved shirt, etc.)

-- Look up weather so you know how to dress
+4. Look up the weather so you know how to dress

 I hope my handy little Fishing Trip Packing List comes in handy for you on your next fishing trip!